Everything you need to know about Citrix

-Most recently, Citrix acquired traffic optimisation firm Cedexis in February 2018 to "optimise app and content performance in hybrid-multi-cloud world", according to a statement from chief product officer PJ Hough.
+One of the company's recent acquisitions was Cedexis in February 2018, which Citrix bought to to "optimise app and content performance in hybrid-multi-cloud world", according to a statement from chief product officer PJ Hough.

 Steve Shah, VP of product management, meanwhile, said: "IT teams will be able to respond and act quicker when troubleshooting network issues, managing load across clouds, and handling capacity changes to scale with business needs.
 Moreover, IT can reduce network and cloud costs while providing the best end-user experience."

 Citrix also paid a reported $200 million to acquire Sapho in November last year, in a bid to bring the company's "micro apps" into its flagship Citrix Workspace platform.